4 Sources

 Copy Link

-Instagram users have been grappling with a significant increase in account bans and suspensions over the past few weeks, leading to widespread frustration and calls for action.
-Many users report that their accounts were banned without any apparent violation of Instagram's terms of service or policies 1.
+Instagram users have been grappling with a surge of unexplained account bans and suspensions over the past few weeks, leading to widespread frustration and speculation about the platform's moderation practices.
+The issue has gained significant traction on social media platforms, with users reporting that their accounts were banned despite not violating Instagram's terms of service or other policies 1.

 Source: Digit